When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pacifier pros, cons, and safety considerations.

-Are you wondering if your baby will be safe while using a pacifier?
+Are you wondering if your baby is safe while using a pacifier?

-We’ve studied all the modern research on pacifier usage and discovered some interesting advantages and disadvantages to using them.
-We created this comprehensive pacifier safety guide, so you can make an informed decision about whether they are right for your child.
+We studied the modern research on pacifier usage to uncover the advantages and disadvantages.
+This comprehensive safety guide will help you make an informed decision about whether a binky is right for your child.

 Key Takeaways